-Morgan N. Weiland is an attorney and academic with expertise in the ethical implications of online discourse.
+Morgan N. Weiland is an attorney and scholar with expertise in the ethical implications of online discourse.
 She draws on legal doctrine, normative theories of communication, and the affordances and limits of digital media technologies to illuminate the contemporary structures and spaces that shape the conditions for the freedom of expression.
 Her work informs both academic and policy debates with the goal of improving democratic discourse.

 What My Scholarship Is About

 Morgan’s recent publications examine key structures affording for free expression, where structures include law, technology, and the interaction of the two.
 Her Stanford Law Review article, “Expanding the Periphery and Threatening the Core: The Ascendant Libertarian Speech Tradition,” excavates and critiques the theoretical and ideological underpinnings of contemporary expressive jurisprudence, teasing out how the ever-expanding interpretation and application of First Amendment doctrine undermines its core theoretical justifications.

 Morgan’s current research focuses on spaces for free expression.
 Her dissertation will examine the public responsibilities of private platforms as crucial spaces for contemporary discourse.

 Her policy work focuses on how the intersection of law and technology can help foster — or undermine — open discourse.
 Morgan is deeply involved in policy advocacy of network neutrality, which is a key governing approach to online expression.
 She has worked with Professor Barbara van Schewick to secure a legal victory establishing strong network neutrality regulations in the U.S. In January 2015, they published a critique of the Republican’s network neutrality bill in the Stanford Law Review Online, building on prior collaborations about network neutrality.